iandonovan/hashcloud/README.md

 Have you ever looked at a trending topic on Twitter and thought, "What in the world are those crazy teens talking about now?"
 Well, with Hashcloud, you can search Twitter for that hashtag and generate a word map to chart the most popular words associated with that tag.

 ### Installation
+0. Install the twitter gem, if you don't have it yet, with `gem install twitter`.
 1. Clone this repo.
 2. `cp credentials_example.yml credentials.yml`
 3. Edit `credentials.yml` to include your actual Twitter API credentials.
 You'll need to register with Twitter Developer to generate these.